Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 He reacts with barking, lunging, and growling, and I step on the leash while trying to help him refocus.

-I’m frustrated, flustered, and doing my best to think through what to do while he’s already overwhelmed.
+I’m frustrated, flustered, and trying to think through what to do while he’s already overwhelmed.

 Eventually, he does recover.